icpc/ccs-specs/Contest_API.md

   - admin (data or capability only available to contest administrators)

-Role-based access may completely hide some objects from the user, may omit certain attributes, or may embargo or omit objects based on the current contest time.
+Role-based access may completely hide some objects from the user, may omit certain properties, or may embargo or omit objects based on the current contest time.
 By default, the public user has read-only access (no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed) and does not have access to judgements and runs from submissions made after the